5. To translate

 [Note]Translation of images

 Apart from images in SVG format, images are not translated.
 The writer must produce the images in the target languages - with the same file name as in the source language (see To import an image).
+However, bitmap images (png, jpg, gif) are part of the translation report for better visibility of missing images in the target language (see Translation tracking).
+Their translation status is linked to the modification date in Calenco.

 [Note]